msg-CareerPaths/SAP-CAP-Persona/chapters/000-Introduction.md

 ## Why does msg need more *Captains*?

-For msg, it is important to have many developers that are *Captains*.As more and more applications run entirely in the cloud, CAP is *the skill* to invest for programming cloud-native applications.
+For msg, it is important to have many developers that are *Captains*.
+As more and more applications run entirely in the cloud, CAP is *the skill* to invest for programming cloud-native applications.
 Upcoming projects that focus on cloud applications that run on the SAP BTP will be primarily implemented with CAP in the back-end, therefore it is crucial for msg to have a lot of *Captains*.

 ## Why do you want to become a *Captain*?